 The ‘Department of Distraction’ is a ‘clandestine organisation’ in an Orwellian world.

 The purpose of the institution is to ensure that the public is sufficiently distracted by compelling stories in the news, TV or social media as to have no inclination to dwell on more serious and distressing news about government interventions or personal suffering.

 The play was devised by Third Angel Company in co-production with Northern Stage with credits to Alexander Kelly and Stacey Sampson for text development and dramaturgy and directed by Alexander Kelly and Rachael Walton.

-The action takes place in an unimpressive office where a new employee, Daphne (Stacey Sampson), has been fast-tracked from work as a reader of traffic information to join the small team already disseminating information through urban legends, conspiracy theories, letter pages and other outlets.
-Their speciality is the distortion of stories in the retelling with subsequent confusion about what is true and what is not.
-We are entering the world of ‘fake news’.
+The action takes place in an unimpressive office where a new employee, Daphne (Stacey Sampson), has been fast-tracked from work as a reader of traffic information to join a small team involved in the dissemination of information.

-As the short play develops, Stacey becomes increasingly uncertain about how to distinguish between Truth and Lies so seeks out a Professor of Beauty and Truth (Nick Chambers) to further her education.
+As the short play develops, Daphne becomes increasingly uncertain about how to distinguish between Truth and Lies so seeks out a Professor of Beauty and Truth (Nick Chambers) to further her education.